Basanta Bilap

-Basanta Bilap is a 1973 Indian Bengali language romantic comedy film directed by Dinen Gupta, based on a story by Bimal Kar.
+Basanta Bilap is a 1973 Indian Bengali language romantic comedy film directed by Dinen Gupta.
+It is based on a novel by Bimal Kar.

 Plot

 The story revolves around a group of girls (4 of them are focussed on mainly), all boarders of a working ladies' hostel Basanta Bilap, and a group of 4 boys from the neighborhood.
 A series of hilarious clashes between them eventually lead to their romance.